NCCCSCI/cmce/docs/index.md

 ## Objective

-The objective of this tool is to efficiently estimate the cost of ownership for new materials required for each section.
+The objective of this tool is to efficiently estimate the cost of ownership for new materials required for all sections of all courses.

 ## Cost Estimation